One thing that every Amtrak passenger should know is the process for boarding an Amtrak Train.

 Depending on how many people are boarding, the conductors may scan your tickets before or as you board, or they may wait till you board the train and are seated.

-The conductor may consult your car attendant and lift your ticket manually if you are a sleeper car passenger.
-Meaning they may never scan your ticket.
+If you are a sleeper car passenger, the conductor may consult your car attendant and lift your ticket manually, meaning they may never scan it.

 Following these few steps will make boarding an Amtrak train easier: